liamcottle/meshtastic-map/README.md

   - Could allow you to upload your own photos of the node to show on the map.

 ## TODO

+- dedupe packets to prevent spamming database
+- track gateway id and channel for packets

 - show frequency
 - welcome modal